a327ex/emoji-merge/README.md

 Next there are two functions, `main:resize` and `main:resize_up`, and they handle resizing the game's window to a particular size, or simply resizing it up by a certain scaling amount.
 In both cases it automatically handles cases where the game's internal size (set by `w` and `h` values sent to `main:init`) doesn't fit the monitor properly.
 Related to the resize functions is the `main:update_mode_and_set_window_state` a few [blocks below](https://github.com/a327ex/emoji-merge/blob/main/anchor/init.lua#L243), which actually does the job of changing the window's size and is called by both `main:init` as well as both resize functions.

-Next there are `main:load_state` and `main:save_state`, which were already explained, and finally [`main:set_theme`](https://github.com/a327ex/emoji-merge/blob/main/anchor/init.lua#L267), which sets the global `colors` table to a default color palette.
+Next there are `main:load_state` and `main:save_state`, which were already explained, and finally [`main:set_theme`](https://github.com/a327ex/emoji-merge/blob/main/anchor/init.lua#L268), which sets the global `colors` table to a default color palette.
 For emoji merge the theme set was `'twitter_emoji'`, which has colors taken from the twitter emoji set.
 This is so that whenever I'm making a game using twitter emojis and I draw some shape that needs to use a color, I'll use these colors that were taken from the emoji set so that it all goes nicely together.
-Below `main:set_theme` there are two additional functions named `main:set_icon` and `main:quit` that respectively do what you'd expect them.
+Below `main:set_theme` there are two additional functions named `main:set_icon` and `main:quit` that respectively do what you'd expect them to.

 And then finally, before the game loop itself is defined, there is the [`main:draw_all_layers_to_main_layer`](https://github.com/a327ex/emoji-merge/blob/main/anchor/init.lua#L218) function.
 In my engine, whenever anything needs to be drawn to the screen it needs to happen through a layer object, which is just an anchor object initialized with the [layer](https://github.com/a327ex/emoji-merge/blob/main/anchor/layer.lua) mixin.
 I'll explain this mixin in more detail in its own section, but for the purposes of this particular function, the only thing that matters is that the main object is [also a layer mixin](https://github.com/a327ex/emoji-merge/blob/main/anchor/init.lua#L168), which means that it has a canvas of the game's internal size and that this canvas can be drawn to: